Colonel Tom Parker: Marriage

-In 1935, while travelling with a circus, Parker met and married 27-year-old Marie Francis Mott.
-Marie was one of six children, had been married twice before, and had a son from her first marriage.
-Unbeknown to Parker at the time, she had a second son from her first marriage, but had given him up for adoption at birth due to his disability (a club foot).
+In 1935, while traveling with a circus, Parker met and married a 27-year-old woman named Marie Francis Mott.
+Marie was one of six children, had been married twice before and had a son from her first marriage.
+Unbeknownst to Parker, she had a second son from her first marriage but had given him up for adoption at birth due to his disability, a club foot.
 Some suggested that Parker married Marie to disguise his illegal status in the United States; a marriage to a U.S. citizen with a child could help him bury his past in a "ready-made family".
-However, there is no definite proof that anything other than romance led to their marriage.
+There is no proof that anything other than romance led to their marriage.

-Others, however, had doubts about whether they were legally married at all.
-According to interviews given by Parker to the Associated Press many years later, he and Marie were married in Tampa, Florida, during the winter of 1932, but the Florida Office of Vital Statistics had no record of such a marriage any time between 1927 and 1946.
-It is also recorded that Marie did not divorce her second husband until 1936, and her brother, Bitsy, recalled no ceremony of marriage between Parker and Marie.
+Others had doubts about whether they were legally married.
+According to interviews given by Parker to the Associated Press many years later, he and Marie were married in Tampa, Florida during the winter of 1932, but the Florida Office of Vital Statistics has no record of such a marriage between a couple with those names at any time between 1927 and 1946.
+It is also recorded that Marie did not divorce her second husband until 1936, and her brother Bitsy recalled no ceremony of marriage between Parker and Marie.
 Author Alanna Nash has suggested that the couple may have simply placed their hands on a Bible and given themselves a "carny wedding".

 In the early days of their marriage, Marie and Parker worked together in the carnivals.
 As Parker's management career began to take off, Marie became more of a housewife, although she would occasionally travel with him to various parts of the country.
 During the 1960s, after many years of ill health, Marie began to display signs of dementia.
 Parker began to distance himself emotionally from her, heartbroken by her slow mental deterioration from the woman he once knew.
 Marie died on November 25, 1986, of a chronic brain syndrome at age 78.
-In October 1990, Parker married Loanne Miller, his secretary since 1972.
-From then on, he continued living in Las Vegas, mostly avoiding contact with the press.
+In October 1990, Parker married Loanne Miller, his personal secretary since 1972.
+He continued living in Las Vegas, mostly avoiding contact with the press.